Al-Aqsa: Encircling archways

-Surrounding the Dome of the Rock, at the top of each of the eight flights of stairs up onto the platform on which it sits, are eight freestanding sets of archways called "Al-Mawazin", each supported by 2 to 4 columns, set between two pilasters.
+Surrounding the Dome of the Rock, at the top of each of the eight flights of stairs up onto the platform on which it sits, are eight freestanding sets of archways called "Al-Mawazin" or "Al-Bawā’ik", each supported by 2 to 4 columns, set between two pilasters.

 It is likely that some of the archways date back to the period of the construction of the Dome of the Rock and that they were an integral part of its initial construction plan.
 In particular, it is thought that the four arcades facing the four entrances were built at the same time as the dome.